axelerant-hackathon/blt-multi-lingual-site-automation/docroot/themes/custom/README.md

-This directory should contain all custom themes.
+This directory have all custom themes along with front-end UI automated tests.